-How expensive is autism?
 A recent report has revealed that the costs of care of individuals with ASD is $137 billion.
 It begs you to ask the question, Is autism the most expensive disability out there?
 On average, parents with a child with autism will spend between $1.4 and $2.4 million on ASD through their lifetime.
 This is a massive cost that you are certainly going to feel on your bank balance.
-As such, it is important that you are aware what causes these costs are and how to make them a little easier to handle.
+As such, it is important that you are aware what these costs are and how to make them a little easier to handle.

 What Impacts The Cost Of ASD Care?

-You will find the cost of care differs dramatically depending on where your child falls on the autistic spectrum.
-High functioning children with autism will not require as much long term financial support as children who fall further down the spectrum.
-Those who have difficulty communicating will also need more care and attention which is going to impact costs.
+You will find the cost of care differs dramatically depending on where your child falls on the spectrum.
+High functioning children with autism (Level 1) will not require as much long term financial support as more severe (Level 3) children who fall further down the spectrum.
+Those who have communication difficulties will also need more care and attention which impact costs.
 As such, it is likely that the costs of ASD care vary dramatically from family to family.
 Just like not all therapies will work with EVERY child with autism, the cost of care follows the same rule.
 Autism is the most expensive disability for some but not for others.
 The uniting factor for most families affected by autism is that often bankrupts families or causes parents to wipe out their retirement accounts as well as drain their savings.
 Living paycheck to paycheck is reality for more autism families than not.

 Where Do The Costs Come From?

-Specialist education options are one of the main costs that you will need to deal with if your child has Autism.
+Specialized education options can be one of the main costs that you will need to deal with if your child has autism.
 This is particularly true if your child is unable to cope in mainstream education or would be better suited for special education services.
 The cost of this on average can be upwards of $8000 per year.
 You will need to decide for yourself whether your child would be better suited for this type of education option.
 Homeschooling is not always the best option for the child or the family.
 Homeschooling has it’s costs too in curriculum, therapy needs, and respite.

-The other big income issue is lost income.
-Some parents will find that they need to stay at home with their child because he/she needs constant care.
+Another big income issue is lost income.
+Some parents will find that one of them needs to stay at home with their child because he/she needs constant care.
 If not constant care, the never ending therapy and specialist appointments make for a very busy schedule.
 In lots of families with autism, working from home becomes a viable option to balance their families’ needs.
 More often than not, its’ a one income family if autism is involved.

 Managing Your Costs

-There are various ways you can manage the costs like this.
-We recommend getting a budgeting app.
-YNAB or Mint could be beneficial when watching your costs and making sure that you don’t overspend.
-It’s always good to know how much the running costs total up.
+There are various ways you can manage the costs.
+A budgeting app like YNAB or Mint is useful to manage costs and making sure that you don’t overspend.
+It’s always good to keep track of how much the running costs total up.
 You may or may not end up with enough expenses to itemize on your taxes at the end of the year.
 If you have the receipts, it makes it an option during the dreaded tax season.